Pegacraft/typst-plotting/plotst/plotting.typ

 ///   - `data:` An array of `x` and `y` pairs. \ _Example:_ `((0, 0), (1, 2), (2, 4), …)`
 /// - size (length, array): The size as array of `(width, height)` or as a single value for both `width` and `height`
 /// - caption (content): The name of the figure
-/// - stroke (color, array): The stroke color of a bar or an `array` of colors, where every entry stands for the stroke color of one bar
+/// - stroke (none, auto, length, color, dictionary, stroke, array): The stroke color of a bar or an `array` of colors, where every entry stands for the stroke color of one bar
 /// - fill (color, array): The fill color of a bar or an `array` of colors, where every entry stands for the fill color of one bar
 /// - render_axes (boolean): If the axes should be visible or not
 #let histogram(plot, size, caption: [Histogram], stroke: black, fill: gray, render_axes: true) = {